marc-tranzer/TextCorpusWordCounter/README.md

 accessible from both central and remote node

 On real life scenario:
-- We may want to have a documentDB to store the entire corpus,
+- We may want to have a File Database to store the entire corpus,
-- or be able to automatically retrieve the corpus from a web URL.
+- or be able to automatically retrieve file from a web URL.

 The goal of the project is to be able to process large file corpus within a limited amount of time.
 The project should take into account that as the corpus grows larger,